tonethar/IGME-230-GDD-Spring-2018/notes/canvas-sprites-4.md

 3. Give 3 things that could go wrong if you don't use modularized code.
 4. Is the `"use strict"` declaration necessary for ES6 modules to run in strict mode?

+## VII. <a id="section7">Review Exercise
+- Duplicate *canvas-sprites-3-HW.html* and name it **canvas-sprites-4-HW.html**
+- Modify your JS and HTML files to utilize ES6 modules.
+- Everything should work exactly as before.
+- Be sure to delete any unnecessary code from your JavaScript files.

 <hr><hr>

 **[Previous Chapter <- Canvas & ES6 Classes (chapter 3)](canvas-sprites-3.md)**